lintool/art-science-empirical-cs-2023f/paper-presentation.md

 **The Art and Science of Empirical Computer Science (Fall 2023)**

-In this assignment, you will each individually deliver a 10-minute presentation about a paper of your choosing, related to any of the topics covered in this course.
+In this assignment, you will each *individually* deliver a 10-minute presentation about a paper of your choosing, related to any of the topics covered in this course.
-Anything broadly in the space of ["meta-research"](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005468) would be in scope.
+Anything broadly in the space of ["meta-research"](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005468) is in scope.

 Here are some specific examples: